BaranBaranDev/iBuy/README.md

 # iBuy - E-Commerce App

-**iBuy** is a modern e-commerce application designed with a strong emphasis on code quality, performance, and scalable architecture.
-The app's interface is developed entirely programmatically using UIKit and SnapKit, utilizing advanced UICollectionView layouts to provide a smooth and responsive user experience.
+iBuy is a modern e-commerce application focused on code quality, performance, and scalable architecture.
+The interface is developed entirely programmatically using UIKit and SnapKit.
+Built on the Clean Swift VIP architecture, it utilizes advanced UICollectionView layouts to deliver a smooth and responsive user experience.

 https://github.com/user-attachments/assets/73b69007-e979-46d6-8b31-5bce1412654d